 The risk estimates are generally developed based on internal historical data and complies with BNM guidelines on CAF (Basel II - Risk-Weighted Assets) and CAFIB (Risk-Weighted Assets).
-However, in instances of insufficient historical data, the respective models risk estimate is developed based on expert judgment or aligned to available industry data with margins of conservatism applied.
+However, in instances of insufficient historical data, the respective model risk estimate is developed based on expert judgment or available industry data with margin of conservatism.